-Brain tumors may affect your ability to think, reason, and remember (cognition).
-Many
+Brain tumors may affect your ability to think, reason, and remember (called cognitive

-people with brain tumors also have problems with these kinds of thinking skills:
+problems).
+Many people with brain tumors also have problems with these kinds of thinking

-Treatment for the tumor, such as chemotherapy, may also harm the brain and cause thinking
+Treatment for the tumor, such as chemotherapy or radiation, might also harm the brain

-problems.
-Some call this "chemo brain."
-Talk with your doctor to find out if your
+and cause thinking problems.
+Talk with your healthcare provider to find out if your

 treatment might do this.
 These are some treatments that can cause damage:

 Some other medicines, such as medicines to prevent seizures (anticonvulsants), pain

 medicine, and steroids, may also affect your thinking.

 Thinking problems may affect both basic and advanced thinking: